simphotonics/generic_enum/generic_enum/example/README.md

 }
 ```

-The `Constraint` class could be used to annotate a field in the data class `User`.
+The `Constraint` class can be used to annotate a field in the data class `User`.
 ```Dart
 import 'constraint.dart';
 import 'table.dart';